jeevanjoseph/kubernetes-on-arm/README.md

 This manifest contains the following objects and actions :

   - A deployment object with the name `tomcat` and label `app: tomcat`.
+  - The Pod has a `nodeSelector` that selects nodes that match `kubernetes.io/arch: arm64`
   - The deployment has 3 replicas.
   - The pods in the deployment have a single container - `tomcat:9`.
 Note that the manifest does not specify the architecture, making it valid across all architectures.
 Docker will pull the image that supports the appropriate architecture at runtime.
   - A *Volume* object is created from a *ConfigMap*, and mounted in to the container.
 This ConfigMap will be created later, and will contain the application.